Chapter 1 – Internet and Web Basics

 The Internet and the Web are parts of our daily lives.
 How did they begin?
 What networking protocols and programming languages work behind the scenes to display a web page?
 This chapter provides an introduction to some of these topics and is a foundation for the information that web developers need to know.

 This chapter also gets you started with your very first web page.
-You'll be introduced to Hypertext Markup Language (HTML), the language used to create web pages, eXtensible Hypertext Markup Language (XHTML), the most recent standardized version of HTML, and HTML5 — the newest draft version of HTML.
+You'll be introduced to Hypertext Markup Language (HTML), the language used to create web pages.
 Resource websites and chapter links are listed below.

 Resources & Chapter Links

 - A Brief History of the Internet

 - The Internet: Then and Now — Brief Video

 - Evolution of the Web

 - Early Web Browsers

 - W3C - World Wide Web Consortium